- Where Should I Let My Customers Use the Open Pricing Functionality?

 WooCommerce Product Open Pricing Setting for each Product in the Shop #

 Go to the product page (in Editor), for which, you want to enable the Open Pricing or the Name Your Price settings.
-If the module is enabled (see the instructions above), you will see a section named Booster: Product Open Pricing (Name Your Price) on the product’s edit page.
+If the plugin is enabled (see the instructions above), you will see a section named Booster: Product Open Pricing (Name Your Price) on the product’s edit page.
 This section will have several meta boxes.

 - Set the value for Enabled to Yes.